 Neville Bonney has been at the forefront of promoting and studying native flora for over 50 years and is the respected author of many books, including “Knowing, Growing and Eating Native Food Plants”.

-The nominations are open for the 2020 Quiet Green Achiever Awards.
-47 people have been recognised over the past seven years as Quiet Green Achievers.
-They have come from all sectors of the hills and even the plains and been nominated for a variety of worthy reasons.
+The nominations are being extended for the 2020 Quiet Green Achiever Awards!
+Forty seven people have been recognised over the past seven years as Quiet Green Achievers.
+They have come from the hills and the plains and have been nominated for a variety of worthy reasons.

 In line with the Adelaide Hills Council’s COVID-19 policy, the Hills Environment Centre will be closed to the public until further notice.
 The Summit Community Centre has postponed all events and room hire facilities.

 HEC will continue to share environmental news and stay connected with our members and followers via our face book, emails and other social media.

 Please direct any enquiries by email to Val who will continue to work from home or the office.
 Email firstname.lastname@example.org.